 Grid Page: Resize the screen or columns for a better view

-The column headed Plain Text Body holds a copy of the main email’s text.
 You can adjust the form size of the form to give the best view possible on your screen.
 Use the Maximize square button at the top right hand corner of the window or re-size the form by dragging a corner.
 You can also re-size the columns: get the mouse pointer on the line between tow headings, for example between the heading Subject and Plain Text Body.
-The mouse pointer will change to a two-header arrow which you can drag left or right to change the width of the column.
+(The Plain Text Body column holds a copy of the message’s text.)
+The mouse pointer will change to a two-headed arrow which you can drag left or right to change the width of the column.

 PfT will remember the size you left the form and show it in the same size and position the next time it appears.